-Currently, the Chatham County Probate Court is only processing applications via appointment and you must submit some documents in advance via email.
+Currently, the Chatham County Probate Court is only issuing marriage licenses by appointment.
+You must submit your documents in advance via email to schedule your appointment.
+This process can take weeks when it is busy so please apply early.
 You must also return your license back to them by mail.

-It is very easy to get a marriage license in Chatham County, GA.
+It is easy to get a marriage license in Chatham County, GA.

 All of the official requirements are listed on the Chatham County Probate Court’s website, but here is a summary.